getnikola/nikola/docs/manual.rst

 Individual posts can also have a data file.
 Those are specified using the ``data`` meta field (path relative to ``conf.py``, can be different in different post languages).
-Those are accessible as eg.
+Those are accessible as e.g.
 ``${post.data['bar']}`` in templates. `Template-based shortcodes`_ are a good idea in this case.

-Data files can be useful for eg. auto-generated sites, where users provide JSON/YAML/TOML files and Nikola generates a large page with data from all data files.
+Data files can be useful for e.g. auto-generated sites, where users provide JSON/YAML/TOML files and Nikola generates a large page with data from all data files.
 (This is especially useful with some automatic rebuild feature, like those documented in `Deployment`_)

-Data files are also available as ``global_data``, to avoid name conflicts in shortcodes. (``global_data`` works everywhere.)
+Data files are also available as ``global_data`` to avoid name conflicts in shortcodes. (``global_data`` works everywhere.)

 Redirections